lune-climate/lune-docs/docs/guides/how-to-mindee.md

 ## Creating the smart scan estimate

 The first thing is to extract the invoice information using Mindee.
-With this unstructured data in hand you can know easily reference it when contacting Lune.
+This can be used as the unstructured when contacting Lune.

 The full smart scan estimate request properties can be seen [here](/api-reference/emission-estimates/create-smart-scan-estimate), adapt any fields that are present as you need.